PCB Etching overview with Inkjet and Photoresist Dry Film (Part 1)

 DIY intro to etching without using a laser printer

 DIY PCB prototyping can be fun especially using recycled and cost effective products.
 The output is some interesting set of home IoT devices which ehm yes are usefull 😀

 I’ll give a brief overview of the complete process using photoresist dry film, it’s not an etching course, maybe could do that in the future.
 I mainly want to give an idea of costs because some people may think it’s really expensive and I’ll also show final results.
 Total costs for making a PCB will be reported at the end of the article.

 Ok, results first: a lithium battery charger which follows correct datasheet charging curves (the biggest board in photos), an ATTINY based temperature/humidity measurement device (the medium size board) and a touchless switch, again ATTINY based (the smaller board).
 Both the ATTINY devices send out readings using 433MHz frequency.

-To get some working boards took some time and, I think, three attempts using acids and all that stuff.
+To get some working boards took some time and, I think, many different attempts using acids and all that stuff.
 I did quite a bit of research and watched many YouTube videos before getting any result, it took me a couple of months studying.
 I was quite frustrated at the first two attempts because simply the processes showed on the tube didn’t work as expected.
 The complete process to make a board takes about 30-45 minutes excluding the board designing process itself.
 You can also make two or more boards at once depending on the size of your copper PCB board.

 After designing and preparing the PDF/bitmap/whatever file with the schematics, steps for making a PCB are these: